 Is it impossible to find vegan food in Japan?
 If you are planning a trip to this awesome country then you are in the right place.
 Keep on reading this guide to find out how to travel as a vegan in Japan.

-I had the opportunity to stay in Japan for 10 days and I knew it was not going to be easy, but all the planning beforehand helped me a lot and I ate like never before.
+I had the opportunity to travel to Japan, a place I wanted to visit for a long time.
+I knew it was not going to be easy.
+However, all the planning beforehand helped me a lot and I ate like never before.

-Just imagine that I didn’t have the chance to go to all the places I found, and I even took a lesson to learn how to make vegan ramen from scratch! (click on the link to learn more)
+Just imagine that I didn’t have the chance to go to all the places I found.
+Furthermore, I even took a lesson to learn how to make Vegan Ramen from scratch! (click on the link to learn more)

-Japanese food is an art, there is a lot of attention to the details, the quality of the ingredients and the flavors.
+Japanese food is artistic.
+There is a lot of attention to the details, the quality of the ingredients and the flavors.

-There is a kind of dashi which is suitable for vegetarians and it’s made out of kombu algae and/or mushrooms, you can check with the cook if they have that type of dashi available.
+There is a kind of dashi which is suitable for vegetarians.
+It’s made out of seaweed and/or mushrooms.
+You can check with the cook if they have this dashi available.

 Macrobiotic food is popular and you can find it in various parts of Japan, they often follow holistic and Ying Yang principles on the cooking process.